 - No more than one patch per species will be awarded to each angler per year.

-Measure your fish from the tip of the nose (or lower jaw) to tip of the tail in a straight line.
+- Measure your fish from the tip of the nose (or lower jaw) to tip of the tail in a straight line.
 Do NOT measure in a curve around the body from nose to tail.
-Measure to the closest 1/8 inch.
+Measure to the nearest 1/8 inch.

 The database contains information on all the Master Angler final reports.
 This can be a valuable source of information, allowing you to investigate where big fish are caught in the state, the times of year during which catch rates are highest, and techniques useful in pursuing trophy fish.

-Here are the 2019-2020 final reports (these can also be found in the Master Angler Database)
+Here are the most recent annual reports (these can also be found in the Master Angler Database)

 How it benefits our state